-- 32. Ensure that waste and service areas do not restrict on-site pedestrian or vehicle movement, create potential health and safety hazards, or create nuisances for adjacent dwellings or outdoor living spaces. - Integrate waste and storage areas into the building design and ensure that they are of a sufficient size relative to the number of units. - 34.
-Waste areas should be able to accommodate all waste bins and be directly accessible to the collection area. - 35.
-Position storage and service areas in locations that are obscured from public view. - 36.
+- 30. Consider providing outdoor space for the storage of recreational or maintenance equipment, or other large household items.
+Outdoor storage space should be proportionate to the size of the dwelling. - 31.
+Ensure that waste and service areas do not restrict on-site pedestrian or vehicle movement, create potential health and safety hazards, or create nuisances for adjacent dwellings or outdoor living spaces. - 32.
+Integrate waste and storage areas into the building design and ensure that they are of a sufficient size relative to the number of units. - 33.
+Waste areas should be able to accommodate all waste bins and be directly accessible to the collection area. - Position storage and service areas in locations that are obscured from public view. - 35.
 Areas set aside for wheelie bins or rubbish storage and collection should be integrated into the development in a way that is visually discrete and be located away from commonly used areas to prevent the impact of odour or leakage.
-On sites where access to the side or rear of a dwelling is limited, locating the rubbish storage area to the front of the site may be appropriate where visibility from the street is mitigated by appropriate landscaping or screening. - 37.
+On sites where access to the side or rear of a dwelling is limited, locating the rubbish storage area to the front of the site may be appropriate where visibility from the street is mitigated by appropriate landscaping or screening. - 36.
 Communal storage spaces should be accessible from common circulation spaces such as hallways or laundry rooms.